julianmendez/gel/README.md

 ### Description

-The GEL plugin for Protege implements the least common subsumer and most specific concept inferences for EL-based ontologies in Protege.
+The GEL plugin for Protégé implements the **least common subsumer** and **most specific concept** inferences for EL-based ontologies in Protégé.
 The current version of these generalizations works with ELH ontologies and uses jcel as underlying classifier.

 ### Installation

-To install, just download the jar-file (de.tudresden.inf.lat.gel.jar) and move it to the plugin folder of the Protege directory.
-After restarting Protege, you should find "Least Common Subsumer" and "Most Specific Concept" in the menu "Window > Views > Ontology Views".
+To install, just download the jar-file (`de.tudresden.inf.lat.gel-`*version*`.jar`) and move it to the plugin folder of the Protégé directory.
+After restarting Protégé, you should find "Least Common Subsumer" and "Most Specific Concept" in the menu "Window > Views > Ontology Views".
 Just drag these somewhere onto the window and you should be ready to get started.

 ### Use